The W-Operator: A Volterra Fractional Time Operator with Sharp Bernstein Threshold and Regularized Memory: Abstract

-The operator preserves the Caputo-type high-frequency behavior while allowing a controlled modification of the low-frequency regime via $\beta$.
-We develop an explicit symbolic/Volterra theory: Prabhakar-type kernels, a left-inverse Volterra integral, and a fractional fundamental theorem of calculus.
-We show that the natural factorization $\Phi_{\alpha,\beta}(s)=s^\alpha h_\alpha(s)^\beta$ does not fit the classical Bernstein product mechanism for $\beta>0$, and that $\Phi_{\alpha,\beta}$ is not a Bernstein function for $\beta>1$.
-Despite this non-Bernstein character, we establish well-posedness of abstract W-fractional Cauchy problems with sectorial generators by resolvent estimates and Laplace inversion, yielding a W-resolvent family with temporal regularity and smoothing properties.
-As an illustration, we apply the theory to a W-fractional diffusion model and briefly discuss the effect of $\beta$ on the relaxation of spectral modes.
+For $\beta>1$, the Bernstein property fails by a low-frequency asymptotic convexity obstruction.
+This shows that the Bernstein nature of the natural range $0\le\beta\le1$ is genuine but is not produced by the standard product mechanism.
+We then establish well-posedness of abstract W-fractional Cauchy problems with sectorial generators by resolvent estimates and Laplace inversion, yielding a W-resolvent family with temporal regularity and smoothing properties.
+As an illustration, we apply the theory to a W-fractional diffusion model and discuss the effect of $\beta$ on the relaxation of spectral modes.